 Meals are free to every MCPASD student ages 18 and under.
+Adults can pick up meals for children.
+Meals should not be eaten on site.
 Registration is not required.
 There are no forms to fill out and no names are written down.

-A list of the locations is below.
+A list of the new locations and timese is below.
 A student can go to any distribution site to get meals.
-Breakfast and lunches will be provided in a grab-and-go bag from 11 a.m. to noon weekdays through Friday, April 24, including the week of spring break.
+Breakfast and lunches will be provided in a grab-and-go bag on weekdays.

-Please look for an MCPASD yellow bus at each site.
+Please look for an MCPASD yellow bus at each site other than Kromrey and Sauk Trail.
 Children cannot take extra meals for siblings or friends.
 If your child is allergic to peanut butter or other foods, please have them tell the individuals distributing the meals.

 We also strongly encourage practicing social distancing when picking up meals and thorough hand-washing with soap and water before eating take-home meals.

-- Sauk Trail Elementary School, 2205 Branch St., Middleton
+- Sauk Trail Elementary School, Middleton: 11 a.m. to Noon